jronallo/iiif-workshop/workshop/image/cropping.md

 # Image Cropping

 Image cropping tools are one of the kinds of tools that become available to you when you've adopted the IIIF Image API.
-If you have anything more than a static implementation it becomes easy to adopt or develop tools around your images.

 ## Leaflet-IIIF